roots/sage/README.md

 ## Contributing

-Everyone is welcome to help improve this project.
+Everyone is welcome to help [contribute](/retlehs/roots/blob/master/CONTRIBUTING.md) and improve this project.
 There are several ways you can contribute:

 * Reporting issues (please read [issue guidelines](https://github.com/necolas/issue-guidelines))
 * Suggesting new features